-1-6 hours may be earned.
-This course includes internships and practica required for professional programs.
-The experience must have an on-site supervisor and/or a departmental instructor overseeing, designing and evaluating the content of the course.
+1-6 hours.
+Includes internships and practica required for professional programs.
+The experience must have an on-site supervisor and/or a departmental instructor overseeing, designing, and evaluating the content of the course.
+Prerequisite: permission of the instructor and chairperson of the department.
 Pass/No Pass.

-Prerequisite: permission of the instructor and chairperson of the department.